utsavosho/utsavosho/README.md

-# Hi there, I'm Utsav 👋
+# Hi there, I'm Utsav 👋 currently living in Paris, France

-## Working in Data Domain as a Data Engineer
+## 💼 I work at [nricher](https://www.nricher.io) as a Data Engineer.

 ### 🚀 Tools and Technologies I use: